 Senate Bill: Health and Location Data Protection Act (HLDPA)

 When the holding in Dobbs v.
-Jackson Women’s Health Organization (2022) came out on June 24, many representatives from the left have tried to protect Americans who leave their state to obtain a legal abortion.
+Jackson Women’s Health Organization (2022) came out on June 24, many representatives from the left tried to protect Americans who leave their state to obtain a legal abortion.
 The bill, introduced by Senator Elizabeth Warren, bans data brokers from selling Americans’ health and location information.
 The legislation is cosponsored by Senators Ron Wyden (D-Ore.), Chair of the Senate Finance Committee; Patty Murray (D-Wash.), Chair of the Senate Health, Education, Labor and Pensions Committee; Sheldon Whitehouse (D-R.I.); and Bernie Sanders (I-Vt.), Chair of the Senate Budget Committee.
 The Act comes following reports that brokers were selling location data on people visiting abortion clinics in and out of state.
-There have been concerns that harvesting health and location data could be used for profiling and exploiting, and even spying on, citizens.
+There have been concerns that harvesting health and location data could be used for profiling, exploiting, and even spying on citizens.

 What are Data Brokers?

 A data broker is a business that “aggregates information from a variety of sources that processes the data to enrich, cleanse or analyze it and licenses it to other organizations.”
 The business is virtually an “unregulated” practice in the United States while major data brokerage firms are presently offering quantities of data on U.S. individuals for sale.
-People’s sensitive data is typically not sold as a onetime exchange but rather involves subscriptions type services similar to Netflix or Disney+.
-Imagine if you could simply type in a name and instantly get a report of all people, businesses, assets, civil/criminal matters and other details connected to that individual.
+People’s sensitive data is typically not sold as a one-time exchange but rather involves subscriptions type services similar to Netflix or Disney+.
+Imagine if you could simply type in a name and instantly get a report of all people, businesses, assets, civil/criminal matters, and other details connected to that individual.
 So precise that you could even get down to professional licenses, neighboring households, and the type of coffee creamer you add to your mug in the morning.

-By 2013, the process of digitalization and datafication (the application of software that allows computers and algorithms to process and analyze raw data) combined with new and cheaper storage technologies had translated 98 percent of the world’s information into a digital format.
+By 2013, the process of digitalization and datafication (the application of the software that allows computers and algorithms to process and analyze raw data) combined with new and cheaper storage technologies had translated 98 percent of the world’s information into a digital format.
 Global revenue for data broker services and products is expected to increase 56-fold, from $644 million in 2016 to $36 billion in 2025.